It’s the most wonderful time of the year…

 Father Christmas arrives

-Father Christmas, or Julemanden as he is referred to in Danish, often visits houses where children live sometime during the late afternoon/evening on the 24th.
-No need for chimneys or middle-of-the-night magic.
-Julemanden often knocks on the door and comes in for a visit where he gives presents to the children.
+Father Christmas, or Julemanden as he is known to in Danish, often visits homes with children in the late afternoon or evening on the 24th.
+There’s no need for chimneys or middle-of-the-night magic.
+Julemanden usually knocks on the door and comes in for a visit and hands out presents to the children.

-For those culturally mixed families, the visit from Julemanden often creates a little dilemma.
+For those culturally mixed families, the visit from Julemanden may create a bit of a dilemma.
 Does he visit on the 24th or on the 25th?
-Or does Julemanden visit children on this side of the world first, and then continue all through the night to other countries?
-Nobody really knows the answer to this…
+Or perhaps Julemanden visits children on this side of the world first, and then continues his journey through the night to other countries?
+The answer remains a mystery.

 Dancing around the Christmas Tree